Lisa Olivera

 Lauren is a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).
 My passion for working with people comes from a deep curiosity about what drives us, how we evolve, and the impact of the people and experiences around us.

-I began my career in Child and Youth Work, then completed my B.A. in Psychology and Family Studies at Western University.
-While working in healthcare with individuals and families affected by traumatic brain injuries, I saw a gap in mental health support during major life crisis'— a realization that led me to pursue my Master’s in Counselling Psychology at Yorkville University.
+I began my career over a decade ago in Child and Youth Work, where I grew beyond my comfort zone of working with children and dove into the world of teenagers and emerging adults.
+I went on to completed my B.A. in Psychology and Family Studies at Western University.
+It was during my 4th year, while working in healthcare with individuals and families affected by traumatic brain injuries, I noticed a significant gap in mental health support during major life crisis'.
+This was a realization that led me to pursue my Master’s Degree in Counselling Psychology at Yorkville University.

-My own journey through infertility deeply shaped the way I shows up in my therapeutic work.
-I know firsthand how isolating, confusing, and emotionally overwhelming the path to parenthood can be - especially when others don’t see the silent grief, frustration, or longing beneath the surface.
+My own journey through infertility deeply shaped the way I show up in my therapeutic work.
+I know firsthand how isolating, confusing, and emotionally overwhelming the path to parenthood can be, especially when others don’t see the silent grief, frustration, or longing beneath the surface.
 It was through navigating my own experience that I found a deeper sense of purpose in holding space for others who are walking a similar road or navigating other challenges associated with relationships, anxiety and grief.